IT'S IMPORTANT TO KEEP UP WITH YOUR TREATMENT SCHEDULE

 Your eye care team will want to see you regularly to check your vision and also check your treatment progress with EYLEA.
 Work with your eye care team to make sure you can keep your appointments and stay on your recommended treatment schedule.

-EYLEA® (aflibercept) Injection is a prescription medication administered by injection into the eye.
+EYLEA® (aflibercept) Injection is a prescription medicine administered by injection into the eye.
 You should not use EYLEA if you have an infection in or around the eye, eye pain or redness, or known allergies to any of the ingredients in EYLEA, including aflibercept.

 Injection into the eye with EYLEA can result in an infection in the eye and retinal detachment (separation of retina from back of the eye).
 Inflammation in the eye has been reported with the use of EYLEA.